JuliePrazakova/AVT-frontend/README.md

 ## CURRENT GOAL:

-The first step of this project is for the class ATV in LS2022:
+The first step of this project is for the class Application of Development Techniques in summer term 2022:

  * first step:
    * Landing page connected to partial page of each tour.